 Experts say that wheat farmers must meet this rising demand from the same or less land area, while confronting more extreme and erratic rainfall and temperatures and using inputs like water and fertilizer much more effectively.

 Developing countries received the greatest benefit from CGIAR contributions, particularly in spring bread and spring durum wheat areas, an outcome that aligns with CGIAR’s mandate to help resource-poor farmers and alleviate poverty and malnutrition.
 Still, adoption of CGIAR-related cultivars was not limited to developing countries and the study highlights significant spill-overs:

 - In Canada, three-quarters of the wheat area was sown to CGIAR-related cultivars.

-- In the U.S., nearly 60% of the wheat area was sown to CGIAR-related varieties.
+- In the U.S., nearly 60 percent of the wheat area was sown to CGIAR-related varieties.

-- In Western Australia, CGIAR-related varieties were used on more than 90% of the wheat area.
+- In Western Australia, CGIAR-related varieties were used on more than 90 percent of the wheat area.

 To view or download a copy of the study, click on the title below:

 Lantican, M.A., H.J.
 Braun, T.S.
 Payne, R.P.
 Singh, K. Sonder, M. Baum, M. van Ginkel, and O. Erenstein.
 2016.
 Impacts of International Wheat Improvement Research, 1994-2014.
 Mexico, D.F.: CIMMYT.